Hoangpham13579/drivex_bfmc2023/README.md

 catkin_make
 ```

-To setup environment, please insert in your .bashrc/
+To setup environment, please insert the bellow variables in your ~/.bashrc (note that you should modify the {YOUR_USER} to your local path)

 ```
 source ~/catkin_ws/devel/setup.bash